 We continue to add functionality to our platform to encourage existing advertisers or publishers to increase their usage of our platform.
-As a result of this and other similar engagement initiatives, we achieved a Contribution ex-TAC retention rate of 112% for the year ended December 31, 2020.
+As a result of this and other similar engagement initiatives, we achieved a net revenue retention rate of 112% for the year ended December 31, 2020.

 Investment in Growth: We believe that the advertising market is in the early stages of a secular shift towards digital video advertising.
-We have been specializing in digital video advertising, which collectively accounts for 89% of our Programmatic revenue for the year ended December 31, 2020 and 91% of our Programmatic revenue for the three months ended March 31, 2021.
+We have been specializing in digital video advertising, which collectively accounts for 78% of our net revenue for the year ended December 31, 2020.
 We plan to invest in long-term growth by focusing on the main drivers of digital advertising growth - Video and CTV.
 We anticipate that our operating expenses will increase in the foreseeable future as we invest in platform operations and technology and development to enhance our product capabilities including deployment of more self-serve capabilities both to our advertisers and publishers, expediting data relationships and technology, adding more ad formats to our platform (e.g., audio, display, etc.).
-We believe that these investments will contribute to our long-term growth, although it is uncertain whether they may impact our profitability in the near-term
+We believe that these investments will contribute to our long-term growth, although it is uncertain whether they may impact our profitability in the near-term.